frizatch/Python-Publishing-Data-Visualizations/README.md

 There is detailed information and examples on styling figures on matplotlib's [Introductory Usage Guide](https://matplotlib.org/stable/tutorials/introductory/usage.html), but we'll go over some of these in our notebook.

-Note that pandas.DataFrame.plot is a convenient wrapper around Matplotlib to create simple plots.

 [Seaborn](https://seaborn.pydata.org/)